adhok/streamlit_ames_housing_price_prediction_app/README.md

 * The second step is to predict the 95% confidence intervals of prices of houses.
 This step uses the tensorflow probability library.

 Useful criticism and feedback is welcome!
+You can email me at padhokshaja@gmail.com